Rail transport in Indonesia: High-speed rail

 In recent decades, Java's transportation backbones — north coast road and railway system that serves Jakarta-Surabaya corridor, has suffered greatly from both freight and passenger congestion.
 The plan to build a high-speed railway system in Java has been around for many years.
 However, it was not until 2008 that the idea had been contemplated seriously.
 It was Japan International Cooperation Agency's proposal that initiated the idea to build high-speed rail for the Indonesian island of Java, linking up the densely populated corridor from the capital Jakarta to Surabaya city (covering 730 km) in East Java.
 Japan is eager to export their Shinkansen high-speed rail technology abroad.
 Following up JICA's initial study in 2012, the detailed feasibility study was concluded in 2014.
 In recent years, Indonesia has been undergoing a revival in railway expansion and upgrades.
 The high-speed rail corridors have been proposed but not implemented yet, since it was deemed too costly.

 In April 2015, China had entered the race with a counter-offer to build the Jakarta-Bandung high-speed rail in Indonesia.
-A bid which alarmed Japan that has been nurtured the idea for years.
+A bid which alarmed Japan that has been nurturing the idea for years.

-In July 2015, the Indonesian government announced their plan to build the high-speed rail system connecting Jakarta and Bandung, and devised a competition between Japan and China train-makers as potential bidders.
+In July 2015, the Indonesian government announced their plan to build the high-speed rail system connecting Jakarta and Bandung, and had a competition between Japan and China.
 Japan and China have expressed their interest in the project; both countries had done comprehensive studies of the project.

 In late September 2015, Indonesia awarded this multibillion-dollar railway project to China over Japan.